Kate Hawkesby: Political investigations not a good look

 So we have the leaders of two of the country's biggest councils being investigated.
 Two people who arguably should know better, be more professional, and not have the SFO sniffing at their doors.
 Not to say either is guilty of anything but you've got to admit, being under investigation by the SFO is not a great look.

-National and NZ First should know..
+National and NZ First should know.

 The NZ First Foundation is under investigation over allegations it had a slush fund of money channelling through to the NZ First party.